Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Introduction-to-Simulation/section_introduction.md

 (sec:intro_sim)=
 # Simulation and Modeling #

 What do we mean by simulation and modeling?
-It will always be with reference to some _system_ that we want to study.
-While we may sometimes be able to experiment directly with the system, there are many reasons why one will not be able to rely on this approach alone.
-This is where __models__ and __modeling__ enter the picture.
+We first note that these activities will always be with reference to some _system_ that we want to study.
+Sometimes, we may may be able to experiment directly with the system, but as you can imagine there are many reasons why one will not be able to rely on this approach alone.
+This is where __models__, __modeling__, and __simulation__ enter the picture.

 ## Modeling ##

-To analyze the system $S$ a first step is to develop a _model_ for
+To analyze a system $S$ a first step is to develop a _model_ for
 $S$.
 This model can be a _physical_ model such as a scaled down version of an airplane wing placed in a wind-tunnel.
 One may then measure lift and other forces as a function of wind speed, angles of attack, and so on.
 However, building physical models is time-consuming and costly.
-Moreover, obtaining all the kinds of measurements one needs under all conditions that one is required to examine can be both challenging and time-consuming.
-For some systems, building physical models may by very unrealistic.
-Examples of such include planning and response to scenarios involving natural and human-initiated disaster events.
-As a result, we will develop _mathematical models_ to capture and represent the system.
+Moreover, obtaining all the kinds of measurements one needs under all relevant conditions can be both challenging and time-consuming.
+For some systems, building physical models may be unrealistic, examples including planning and response for scenarios involving natural and human-initiated disaster events.
+Based on this, we will develop _mathematical models_ to capture and represent the system.
 The overview of approaches are shown in {numref}`modelingOverview`.

 :::{figure} ../Figs/system-analysis-approaches.png